 III.
-What is DER?
+What is a Distributed Energy Resource (DER)?

 There is single definition for a Distributed Energy Resource (DER).
-Some technologies and services easily fit into any definition, such as residential roof-top wind or solar, but others have yet to be definitively placed inside or outside of the category.
+Some technologies and services easily fit into this any definition, such as residential roof-top wind or solar, but others have yet to be definitively placed inside or outside of the category.
 DERs are being adopted at ever increasing rates due to favorable policies, improvements in technology and costs, as well as becoming more widely accepted with identifiable customer benefits, both at the individual level and possibly for the grid.
-However, once DER adoption passes certain levels, DERs can begin to cause significant issues for traditional rate making, utility models, and delivery of electricity.
+However, once DER adoption passes certain levels, DERs can begin to cause significant issues for traditional rate making, cost recovery, reliability utility models, and delivery of electricity.
 In defining DER, it is important for regulators to identify potential economic and grid issues from DER.
 Then, after empirically establishing at what adoption level they will affect the grid, regulators should explore and implement rates and compensation methodologies that will lead to greater benefits for the public, customers, and utilities alike.